CardinisCode/jobhuntmanager/jhmanager/technical_readme.md

 Takes (input):
     interview_prep_id
 Functionality (Algorithm):
--   Runs a Try statement, which runs a SQL query to 'DELETE' an entry, from the 'interview_preparation' table, using the company's primary key 'interview_prep_id'.
+-   Runs a Try statement, which runs a SQL query to 'DELETE' an entry, from the 'interview_preparation' table, where the provided 'interview_prep_id' matches the entry's primary key 'interview_prep_id'.
 Returns (output):
     No output is returned